krishnagupta71/linux/assignment/Assignment-2/Readme.md

 ## Q2.
 Describe in detail the steps you used to complete the assignment.

-**Prerequisite:** Follow the steps to configure VM and build linux kernel and boot it.
+**Prerequisite:** Follow the [steps here](https://github.com/krishnagupta71/linux#setting-up-vm-with-the-linux-kernel-and-booting-it) to configure VM and build linux kernel and boot it.

 <br />